gmceachran/Portfolio/PORTFOLIO_ROADMAP.md

 - ✅ Added favicon and proper branding

 ### 5. **Content Expansion**
-- Add a detailed "About Me" section with your story (about me will have to start pretty simple and be consistantly updated)
+- ✅ Add an "About Me" section with your story (about me will have to start pretty simple and be consistantly updated)
 - Include your resume/CV download option

 ### 6. **Technical Excellence**
-- Implement proper TypeScript types throughout
+- ✅ Implement proper TypeScript types throughout

 ### 7. **Deployment & Hosting**
 - Set up proper domain and hosting, Vercel, Netlify, etc. (doesn't this have to do with git pages, the original plan for hosting?)